NicolasBravi01/RT1_assignment2/README.md

   - `go_to_point_service.py `: Service node that makes the robot go straight to the goal position.

 ### `action_client.py`
 This node is an action client and it allows the user to set a new goal to reach or cancel the current one through console input.
-Before doing any action, the user has to type a command in order to continue and do something, if he types `c` the goal is go to be cancelled, if he types anything else, he can proceed to set the new position goal through the coordinates `x,y` which must be in the interval `[-10, 10]`.
+Before doing any action, the user has to type a command in order to choose what to do, if he types `c` the goal is going to be cancelled, else if he types anything else he can proceed to set the new position goal through the coordinates `x,y` which must be in the interval `[-10, 10]`.
 To cancel the goal, it is necessary that the robot has not reached it yet.
 The other task of this node is to publish the robot position and velocity as a custom message.
 With the callback function of the subscriber `/odom` it is possible to get those information and we publish them through the publisher called `/status`.
 Below it is possible to see the Flowchart:

 <img src="flowchart.jpg" width="470" height="600">